andersju/zzzfoo/README.md

 titles and MIME types and highlighted extracts and colors, as well as various options, keep reading.

-WARNING: Experimental, things might suddenly change, use at your own risk, etc.
+WARNING: Still at version 0.x, use at your own risk, etc.

 ![zzzfoo screenshot](https://anders.unix.se/images/zzzfoo_01.png)